Rocket-Science-Development/pulsar_data_collection/README.md

 ## Contributing

 1. Fork this repository, develop, and test your changes
+2. open an issue
-2. Submit a pull request
+3. Submit a pull request with a reference to the issue

 TODO: add use cases of input dataframes: metrics, prediction, datapoint